jd-bartlett96/PeriPy/docs/user/quickstart.rst

 Run the third example by typing ``python peripy/examples/example3/example_trilinear.py``

 Example 3 demonstrates the simulation of a simply supported unnotched plain concrete beam in three-point bending.
 The chosen problem was tested experimentally by Grégoire et al. [1].
+The member has the following dimensions: length l = 175 mm; depth d = 50 mm; and thickness b = 50 mm.
+The span is 125 mm.
 The problem is simulated using a 3D model and a trilinear constitutive model.
+Note that surface correction factors (to correct the peridynamic surface effect) and partial volume correction factors (to improve spatial integration accuracy) are missing from this example.

-The numerical load-CMOD curve is compared against the experimental data...
+The numerical load-CMOD curve is outputted and compared against the experimental data.
+The numerical output is verified using code that has been written independently by Mark Hobbs (https://github.com/mhobbs18/BB_PD).

+The results can be improved by using a contact model...
+The supports introduce additional stiffness into the model.

 [1] Grégoire, D., Rojas-Solano, L. B., and Pijaudier-Cabot, G. (2013).
 Failure and size effect for notched and unnotched concrete beams.
 International Journal for Numerical and Analytical Methods in Geomechanics, 37(10):1434–1452.